SairajChowdhary/Study-of-Molybdenum-carbide-based-material-for-electro-catalytic-application/README.md

 # Study of Molybdenum carbide-based material for electrocatalytic application

-[Report](https://rp-1.netlify.app/)
+Check out my PPT file uploaded for the exact details of my project.
+(Look up, Check the uploaded file) [Report](https://rp-1.netlify.app/)

 This project, titled "Study of Molybdenum-Carbide for electro-catalytic applications," is a research endeavour by Sairaj Chowdhary, supervised by Prof. Shantanu K. Behera.
 The research focuses on the synthesis and properties of Molybdenum-Carbide, a promising alternative catalyst for water splitting, specifically for the Hydrogen Evolution Reaction (HER) and Oxygen Evolution Reaction (OER).